seanlarge/todo-list-app/README.md

 # todo-list-app
-A todo list application built using React Niative.
+A todo list application built using React Native.
 For personal training use.